marefr/symlink-go-test/readme.md

 # vscode-go extension with test on save and symbolic links

-Test repo for reproducing issue regarding test on save when package/file is a symbolic linc.
+Test repo for reproducing issue regarding the vscode-go extension with test on save feature enabled when saved package/file is a symbolic link.

 **Settings:**
 ```json